 I recently had the pleasure of meeting an amazing artist through Facebook, Jane Maroni.
-When I visited her wall I saw that she was calling herself a designer at Jane Maroni Organic Designs and my curiosity peeked.
+When I visited her wall I saw that she was calling herself a designer at Jane Maroni Organic Designs and piqued my curiosity.
 I then found myself on her website and knew I had to interview her about what inspires her to create such amazing pieces.

 Meet Jane and Chris Maroni